Le’Veon Bell Has Signed With The Jets, Schefter Reports

 — John S. Wilson (@JohnWilson) March 13, 2019

-The decision to sit out angered not only fans of the team and those who had picked Bell in their fantasy football leagues, but Bell’s teammates weren’t supportive of him either.
+The decision to sit out angered not only fans of the team and those who had picked Bell in their fantasy football leagues, but Bell’s teammates as well.
 Steelers players plundered Bell’s locker, according to a CBS Sports report in November, and even the team’s designated player rep, Ramon Foster, ripped his own teammate’s holdout, per writer Joe Rutter.
 Pittsburgh also did not trade Bell during the holdout.

 The Steelers now find themselves lacking in star power, following the losses of Bell and wide receiver Antonio Brown, who was traded over the weekend to the Oakland Raiders.